 Does TennCare cover personal care or home health aides?

 Not under the standard adult benefit.
 Personal care, attendant care, and adult day services are available only through CHOICES Group 2 / 3 (for adults 65+ or with physical disabilities), ECF CHOICES (for I/DD), or one of the 1915(c) waivers.
-The standard adult home health benefit is limited to 8 hours per day / 27 hours per week of nursing.
+The standard adult home health benefit carries weekly hour limits on skilled nursing and aide services; your MCO care coordinator can tell you the exact authorized hours for your plan of care.

 How do I appeal a denied TennCare service?